 Working with missing values in SAS is one of the most common tasks for a SAS programmer.
-There are many techniques and tools associated with using missing values. knowing these techniques will help you to work more efficiently using values.
+There are many techniques and tools associated with using missing values.
+Knowing these techniques will help you work more efficiently using values.

-The two basic types of missing values are numeric missing values and character missing values.
-Character missing values are represented using a blank (‘ ‘) while numeric missing values with a dot ( . ).
+The two fundamental missing value types are numeric and character missing values.
+A character missing values are represented using a blank (” “) while missing numeric values are represented with a dot ( . ).

-For numeric variables, the dot (.) should not be quoted in an assignment statement for the variable as this will result in creating a new character variable or character to numeric conversion.
+Note: For numeric variables, the dot (.) should not be quoted in an assignment statement for the variable.
+This will create a new character variable or character to numeric conversion.

-Numeric missing values are essentially minus infinity and are therefore smaller than any non-missing value.
+Numeric missing values are essentially minus infinity and are smaller than any non-missing value.

-If you perform any arithmetic operations on a missing value it will result in a missing value.
-Missing values will be ignored during calculations performed using Numeric Functions such as SUM, MEAN, etc.
+If you perform any arithmetic operations on a missing value, it will result in a missing value.
+However, missing values will be ignored during calculations performed using numeric functions such as SUM, MEAN, etc.

-To use special numeric missing value, you must begin with a period followed by the letter or underscore symbol.
+Therefore, to use a special numeric missing value in a SAS expression or assignment statement, you must begin the value with a period, followed by the letter or underscore, as in the following example:

 x=.d;